fornve/style-as-you-go/README.md

 IMPORTANT:
 ==========

-Your styles are not saved anywhere and will dissapear if page is reloaded.
+Your styles are saved only in your browser cache.
 When you are happy with your styling, copy them into your stylesheet file ;)